As of September 2018, there are over 1,500 Bair Hugger warming blanket lawsuits pending in the MDL in Minnesota.

-A New York couple claims that a surgical warming blanket used after the husband’s hip replacement operation caused severe infections, resulting in four additional surgeries.
-Peter Ciappa and his wife, Tanya, filed a lawsuit in New York on Nov.
+In one typical case, a New York couple claims that a surgical warming blanket used after the husband’s hip replacement operation caused severe infections, resulting in four additional surgeries.
+A man and his wife filed a lawsuit in New York on Nov.
 25, 2015, against 3M, the manufacturer of the Bair Hugger forced-air warming system.
 Medical facilities commonly use this blanket during knee and hip replacement operations.
 In addition to 3M, the lawsuit lists the Arizant Healthcare, Inc. and its subsidiaries as Defendants.

 During the surgery on Oct.
 24, 2012, medical personnel used a Bair Hugger on the man’s left hip, supposedly to help regulate body temperature.
 However, the warming blanket might have introduced bacteria into the surgical site, resulting in infection.
 The Plaintiff received five surgeries within 16 months, including the original surgery, and he now struggles with mobility and needs crutches to walk.